-A state-wide program funded by Zero Waste SA and delivered by KESAB that assists sites from child care and pre-school to Year 12, to reduce waste to landfill in a whole of school community approach.
+A state-wide program funded by Green Industries SA and delivered by KESAB that assists sites from child care and pre-school to Year 12, to reduce waste to landfill in a whole of school community approach.

 A ‘learning through action’ resource for teachers and primary years students (years 4 to 7) developed by KESAB in partnership with the Wrigley Company.
 It focuses on addressing litter issues in schools and implementing strategies that encourage litter reduction and prevention.

 A recognition and information sharing program for rural/regional schools, councils, communities and businesses.
 Environmental sustainability, heritage and well-being are just some of the categories in the program.

 A volunteer community-based program run in partnership with the Department for Infrastructure and Transport.
 Road Watch is a flexible, free volunteer program for schools, community groups and businesses.